 The reasons why people hoard are, I believe, the key to helping and supporting someone in this difficult place.
 How and why each person hoards will be different, and the list of reasons is endless.
 There may also be one or more of these factors in evidence.
 But this list of some of the reasons why people hoard may give you some useful insights.

-• Hoarding as a Result of Procrastination Why People Hoard 2this has similarities to having low self-confidence, and low self-esteem can be a major factor in procrastination.
+- Hoarding as a Result of Procrastination – this has similarities to having low self-confidence, and low self-esteem can be a major factor in procrastination.
 It is a huge area with many interesting elements, and worthy of a blog in its own right.
 It is important to factor it in here as it creates a backlog in itself.
 Procrastination would contribute to the complexity of working with someone who is hoarding and would need to be worked with alongside other issues.

 Why People Hoard and How To Help